What to consult about TUPE: informing and consulting

-You must inform trade union or authorised employee representatives about a TUPE transfer.
+Employers must inform recognised trade union or employee representatives about a TUPE transfer.

-Even if there are trade union representatives, you should keep all affected employees informed about the transfer.
-Not all employees will be members of a trade union, so they may not receive updates from the union representatives.
+Even if there's a trade union, employers should keep all affected employees informed about the transfer.
+Not all employees are trade union members, so they might not get updates from representatives.

-Both old and new employers must inform the representatives of affected employees in writing about the details of the transfer, including why it's happening.
+Both old and new employers must inform the representatives of affected employees in writing about the details of the transfer.
+This includes why it's happening.
 This could be in a letter or email.

-The new employer must inform the old employer of changes that are likely to affect employees transferring in.
-By law, these changes are called 'measures'.
-The old employer must pass this information on to the appropriate representatives of the affected employees.
+By law, the new employer must inform the old employer of any 'measures'.
+These are changes that are likely to affect employees transferring in.
+The old employer must pass this information on to representatives of affected employees.

 The information the old and new employer must give representatives in writing must include: